Waveframe-Labs/Aurora-Workflow-Orchestration/logs/WORKFLOW_LOG_2025.md

 ---

 ## Current Status (as of 2025-10-19)
-- **What I did:** Finalized AWO v1.2.0 under Aurora Research Initiative governance.
+- **What I did:** Finalized AWO v1.2.0 within the Aurora Research Initiative, under Waveframe Labs governance.
   Established automated documentation workflows, verified build reproducibility, and validated repository readiness for archival.
   The framework is now fully reproducible and institutionally aligned — marking AWO’s completion and handoff to the upcoming CRI-CORE operational phase.